kleinschmidt/kavli/notes.md

         * ...including inferring how to make _better_ predictions in the future (and hence better inferences).
         * GOing to show you how this logic works for speech perception.
+        * and present some evidence that people are doing something like this.
+* Speech perception, inference, and prediction
+    * How do you make sense out of spoken language? (big stack figure)
+    * Decompose into spectrogram -> extract some kind of cues from that (cochlea).
+    * But then how do you know how to interpret those cue values?
+Well maybe there's a big lookup table in your brain and you just read off the phoneme for the cue value.
+    * (This is basically what people thought the story would look like in the early days. speech is "easy")
+    * Problem: **variability** (distributions) means that it's a problem of **inference under uncertainty**.
 * Inference and prediction
     * Speech perception as an example: how do you know what someone's said?
     * Categories are variable.
 You can't just look at the spectrogram, read off